IAmLokken/DeepDungeonOverlay/README.md

 * Score (Estimate)
 	* The overlay will give you a real-time estimate on your current score.
 Please see the Score Details section for more information.
 	* Scoring algorithm is built from Alpha's scoring testing: [Scoring explanation](https://docs.google.com/document/d/1MnR2Xtj2lol1LESgscI6yi_1xcAeP3FBwJecbD-EiwE/edit)

+* Pomanders:
+	* Safety (Enabled if one was used this floor)
+	* Sight (Enabled if one was used this floor)
+	* Affluence (Enabled if one was used last floor and currently active)
+	* Alteration (Enabled if one was used last floor and currently active)
+	* Flight (Enabled if one was used last floor and currently active)

 * Satistics:
 	* Monster kills
 	* Mimic (Korrigan) kills